Techtonica/curriculum/databases/installing-postgresql.md

 #### Step 3: Start the Postgres service

-Now you can start PostgreSQL services with this command:
+You can start PostgreSQL services with this command:

 ```bash
 brew services start postgresql